datocms/old-website/src/docs/introduction/custom-assets-domain.md

 ![foo](../images/custom-uploads/1.png)

+### Adding a custom domain

-Add your custom domain to the source, then configure your custom domain so its CNAME record points to `your-source.imgix.net`:
+If you're not satisfied with the default Imgix subdomain (ie. https://your-source.imgix.net) you can add a custom domain to the Imgix source, then configure your domain DNS settings so that its CNAME record points to `your-source.imgix.net`:

 ![foo](../images/custom-uploads/2.png)

-### Enable HTTPS for the Imgix source
+#### Enable HTTPS for the Imgix source

 DatoCMS requires HTTPS for custom domains.
 There are two different ways you can enable it.
 The first one is to request an HTTP certificate to Imgix.
 From the [Imgix documentation](https://docs.imgix.com/setup/creating-sources/advanced-settings):